BlockchainCommons/zcash-frost-tools/TAPROOT_INTEGRATION_TESTS.md

 ## Overview

-The FROST tools support Taproot tweaking for the `secp256k1-tr` ciphersuite.
-This automatically applies BIP-341 Taproot tweaking to the generated group public key, making it suitable for use in Bitcoin Taproot transactions.
+The FROST tools demonstrate Taproot tweaking for the `secp256k1-tr` ciphersuite.
+This applies BIP-341 Taproot tweaking to the generated group public key, intended for use in Bitcoin Taproot transactions.

 ## Usage